 Precipitous declines in coral reef and mangrove habitat worldwide threatens the food security, livelihoods and infrastructure of tropical coastal communities.
 Is it possible to restore the functionality of damaged habitats?
 What ecological and socioeconomic factors mediate the success of restoration efforts?
-Our research is tackling these questions through collaborative research in coastal areas of the Caribbean where habitat restoration is occurring amidst a range of other conservation interventions.
-By applying a range of ecological concepts including resilience and metacommunity theory to field and lab studies of restoration, we are investigating how system properties (e.g., species equivalence, migration rates, habitat heterogeneity) affect ecological processes (e.g., magnitude and stability of diversity and biomass) across space and time, and ultimately understand the context in which restoration interventions are likely to lead to ecological recovery and socioeconomic benefits.
+Our research is tackling these questions through research in collaboration with coral restoration organizations and coastal managers in the Caribbean Sea where restoration is occurring amidst a range of other conservation interventions.
+By applying a range of ecological concepts including resilience, functional connectivity, and metacommunity theory to field and modeling studies from local to seascape scales we are investigating the context in which restoration interventions are likely to lead to ecological recovery and socioeconomic benefits.

 Projects in this theme: Aneri Garg, Noelle Helder, Courtney Stuart